robnagler/robnagler.github.io/_posts/2019-02-02-BookReview-Good-Guy-with-a-Gun.md

 > [k5893] She filed for a copyright on the name.

 NOTE: A name can be trademarked, not copyrighted.
-I filed a Content Error with Amazon no this.
+I filed a Content Error with Amazon on this.
 I often file typo errors, and the occasional factual error like this one.
 I wonder where the bug reports go.